 - Provide updates on collegewide, local, regional, state, and federal CTE matters

-- Convene CTE faculty to identify growth and funding opportunities that are in alignment with the College’s mission, student need, as well as local regional labor market needs and demands
+- Convene CTE faculty to identify growth and funding opportunities that are in alignment with the College’s mission, and student needs, as well as local regional labor market needs and demands

 - Develop, review, and communicate timeline, guides, forms, and recommendations for the Strong Workforce Allocation Cycle (SWAC)